HugoPeters1024/cuda_pathtracer/README.md

 ## new in version 3

-- Move objects around by attach to them (see controls)
+- Move objects around by attaching to them (see controls)
 - Scriptable scenes using the chai library.
 - Bokeh by sampling the lens (offsetting the orgin and then refocussing on the focal plane)
 - Using blue noise in the first 100 samples before continuing fully randomized.
 Especially effective on materials with high albedo like the floor in the sibenik (see image blow)
 - Further improved performance by reducing stack traffic and branching, as well as using templating, in the traversal algorithm.
 - Actually correct results.
 Previous version had a temporal correlation in the seed.
 - A CDF over the skydome has been implemented but disabled for performance reasons.
-Furthermore is was beaten by the pathguiding implementation.
+Furthermore, it was beaten by the pathguiding implementation.
 - An attempt to sort the rays in eight buckets based the octant of their direction vector but this did not yield a netto performance increase.
 Quite a significant slowdown in fact.
-- Pathguiding using a 16 bucket hemisphere CDF that updates its weights by running an average with the incoming radiance each frame.
+- Pathguiding using an 8 bucket hemisphere CDF that updates its weights by running an average with the incoming radiance each frame.
+- Gaussian blur over the luminance texture as a simple filter.
+I've looked into SVGF but ran out of time.

 ### Pathguiding implementation